Tuesday, May 18, 2010

 "Overdraft facilities or any other type of credit facility with the ECB or with the central banks of the Member States (hereinafter referred to as ‘national central banks’) in favour of Community institutions or bodies, central governments, regional, local or other public authorities, other bodies governed by public law, or public undertakings of Member States shall be prohibited, as shall the purchase directly from them by the ECB or national central banks of debt instruments."

+Seems pretty clear to me--and to Mr Starbatty, and to millions of Germans.
 Also on board is former Bundesbank governor Wilhelm Noelling, fellow economist Wilhelm Hankel, and constitutional law expert, Karl Albrecht Schachtschneider.
 As Mr Starbatty told the Wall Street Journal:

 "We will make our lawsuit public once the law has been approved by the upper house," he said.
 "We can't challenge that Greece wants aid but what the government wants to do isn't in line with the Constitution.
 For this, we need the law.
 We will then act immediately."

 And so Friday may be the day.
 As for his predictions on whether the suit will be granted the consideration it deserves, Mr Starbatty told a Czech newspaper on Thursday that, "We expect that the Federal Constitutional Court will not reject our suit, because our initiative has unbelievably big support."
-The bailout plan, meanwhile, has a mere
+The bailout plan, meanwhile, has a mere 16% approval among Germans.

-Good luck and best wishes to Mr Starbatty and his coalition of constitutionalists
+Good luck and best wishes to Mr Starbatty and his coalition of constitutionalists.